willamette24/willamette24.github.io/info.md

 If you choose, we will provide you with a pin flag on your final lap to mark where you stopped when you hear an air horn blow at the end of your race.

 # Crew
 Both 12 and 24 hour runners are welcome to setup tables, chairs, tents and have crew join them throughout the day.
 There is plenty of space on the field next to the aid station.
-Pacers are welcome to join thier runner after the 12 hour run has completed, at 8:00pm.
+Pacers are welcome to join their runner after 8:00pm.

 # Food
 [See the race food page.](../food)

 # Awards
-**TBA**
+Every runner will receive a cool tshirt and a Silipint cup adorned with our race logo _(coming soon)_.
+We are working with a local potter to award the female and male overall winners with a custom (and functional) piece of art!

 # Course
 **Map coming soon**

 The course is a 1 mile loop, with one very small ~5ft tall hill, consisting of 50% trail and 50% paved path.
 The race is held in a public park which will be open for public use throughout the day.
 The course path and trail is wide enough for our race and the general public to share, however, please understand that there may be local runners/walkers using some portion of the race course on race day.

+We are in the process of getting our race sanctioned and course certified with the USATF as well as bronze labelling through the IAU.

 # Contacts
 Race Director(s) : willamette24@gmail.com